-What is Tom Hanks' wireless password?
+It’s an old joke: “What is Tom Hanks' wireless password?”

 But what makes a password secure?

 But, the truth is – the only possible way to do that was actually to guess the password, which is no easy task.
-But how saving the passwords without them getting 'stolen' actually worked – was always a mystery.
+But how saving the passwords without getting 'stolen' actually worked – was always a mystery.

-What you thought was a great password – actually isn't?
+What you thought was a great password – actually isn't.

 How to create a safe password?

 Bcrypt-ruby gem is a secure hash algorithm designed for safely storing passwords by using blowfish algorithm (yeah, you heard it right) - a symmetric encryption algorithm that uses the same secret key to both encrypt and decrypt messages.
-Blowfish is also a block cypher, meaning that it divides a message up into fixed-length blocks during encryption and decryption.
-If you want to learn more, you can find helpful info on this link:Blowfish Algorithm with Examples - GeeksforGeeks
+Blowfish is a symmetric encryption algorithm, meaning that it divides a message up into fixed-length blocks during encryption and decryption.

 So, what is hashing?

-Some well-known hashing algorithms are MD5, SHA-256, SHA-512, NTLM and LANMAN, but the vital thing to know is – with hashing, it doesn't matter if you have a one-sentence message or an entire book: the result will still be a fixed-length chunk of bits (1s and 0s).
+Some well-known hashing algorithms are MD5, SHA-256, SHA-512, NTLM, and LANMAN, but the vital thing to know is – with hashing, it doesn't matter if you have a one-sentence message or an entire book: the result will still be a fixed-length chunk of bits (1s and 0s).

 Hash algorithms are deterministic, so they will always return an output of the same size regardless of the length.
 On the other hand, if we use SHA-512, our digest would look like a 512-bit hexadecimal string.
 It's not hard to conclude from this that SHA-256 is a much faster algorithm.